-Another successful example of beaver stewardship has recently occurred in Caltrans District 5.
+Another successful example of beaver stewardship occurred in 2015 when Caltrans District 5 was faced with an adaptive managment decision.
 A beaver had dammed a drainage channel, which was beginning to flood the adjacent roadbed of a new county road project in Monterey County.
 Caltrans' options were to do nothing, depredate the beaver or test the effectiveness of a flow control device.

 After hearing a presentation on beaver ecology, history and non-lethal management options by The WATER Institute and Swift Water Design, Caltrans staff decided to submit a proposal to contract Swift Water Design to install the flow control device.
-Through the hard work of Caltrans Environmental, Landscape, Construction, and Maintenance staff, this proposal was approved and the Department was able to implement an innovative solution to their flooding problem.
+Through the hard work of Caltrans staff, this project was approved and the agency was able to implement an innovative solution to their flooding problem.

 The decision to leave this beaver pond intact is significant as it supplies one of the few perennial sources of fresh water to wildlife in this area otherwise dominated by roads, housing and agriculture.
 Since the beaver arrived, federally listed Threatened California red-legged frog, Western pond turtle, waterfowl and many other species have been observed utilizing this lush habitat.
-Caltrans' effort to conserve this critical habitat is commendable.32 The Scott River Valley, an area that used to be called "Beaver Valley" by the first European settlers has some of the best remaining Coho salmon habitat in the Klamath River Basin.
-In an effort to restore and enhance this habitat, in 2014 the Scott Valley Watershed Council designed and installed a series of Beaver Dam Analogues (BDAs) under the guidance of Dr. Michael Pollock from NOAA Fisheries.
+Caltrans' effort to conserve this critical habitat is commendable.32